 In the heart of the New Forest lies a quiet, unassuming English village with a spooky history.

-Burley Village is awash with tales of witchcraft, smuggling and dragons, which is probably why it’s such an excellent place to go to for Halloween…
+Burley Village is awash with tales of witch shops, witchcraft, smuggling treasure and dragons, which is probably why it’s such an excellent place to go to for Halloween…

-When walking through Burley Village today, you will quickly notice the number of occult shops and “witchy” signs here.
+When walking through Burley Village today, you will quickly notice the number of occult and witch shops and “witchy” signs here.
 Why, you may ask?

 This is inherently linked to “Britain’s most famous witch” who once lived here in the 1950’s: Sybil Leek.